manupap1/phpPlateSender/README.md

 - `--with-imagedir` - Path to directory where phpPlateSender will look for images of detected plates.
 If not set, the default value is `/var/lib/openalpr/plateimages`.
 - `--with-webuser` - User name for script execution.
 This must be the name of a valid user on your system.
 If not set, the default value is `apache`.
 - `--with-webgroup` - Group name for script execution.
 This must be the name of a valid group on your system.
 If not set, the default value is `apache`.
+- `--disable-sendmail` - Do not use sendmail binary to send emails.
+If set, configure will not look for sendmail binary.
+This option is usefull if you plan to use SMTP method to send emails.

 Example of configuration for installation in `/usr/share/phpplatesender` with local versions of phpmailer and pheanstalk (all other options leaved to default value):
 ```bash